Memory & Scratchpad

 mission "analyze" {

-Agents reach it under the name run:
+Agents reach it under the name scratchpad:

 Tool Reference